CodemyCoder/Mail_Using_Python/README.md

 # Mail_Using_Python
-This Repository contains the codes of the tutorial videos on e-mail using Python SMTPLib.
+This Repository contains the codes of the tutorial videos on e-mail using Python SMTPLib on my Youtube Channel.